didilmfs/CICD-Kubernetes/README.md

 # CI/CD Kubernetes
-The following is a guide for creating CI/CD Kubernetes.
+This is a guide for creating CI/CD Kubernetes.
 We use GitOps pull-based model.

 Tech Stack:
 - GitLab
 - ArgoCD
-- Kubernetes (Kind)
+- Kubernetes
 - Kustomize
 - SOPS